-With Star Wars: Episode IX – The Rise of Skywalker just over six months away, Star Wars fans and casual audiences are going to start watching or re-watching Star Wars: Episode VIII – The Last Jedi.
+With Star Wars: Episode IX – The Rise of Skywalker just under a week away, Star Wars fans and casual audiences are going to start watching or re-watching Star Wars: Episode VIII – The Last Jedi.
 But for some Star Wars fans, The Rise of Skywalker is not on their must watch list.
 In large part, this is due to their strong dislike (loathing?) of The Last Jedi.
 For the other fans and casual audiences, this raises the question: why do Star Wars fans not like The Last Jedi?

 Part of the confusion comes from how well The Last Jedi actually did in the box office in 2017.
 The Last Jedi earned over 517 million dollars and is the eighth highest grossing movie of all time.

 Still, many Star Wars fans (possibly former Star Wars fans or “classic” Star Wars fans) denounce, at times vehemently, The Last Jedi.
 For those confused about these fans’ reactions, here are some of the main reasons many Star Wars fans do not like The Last Jedi.

 Before I begin, I should clarify a few things about my own relationship with Star Wars.
 I am a long standing fan who grew up with the original trilogy on VHS, merchandising, and expanded universe.
 I was not born yet when A New Hope came out and was barely 2 when Return of the Jedi came out.

 Still, some of my first memories of watching any movie include times when I would watch Return of the Jedi at my grandmother’s house.
 I don’t remember even knowing the title at the time.
 I just enjoyed the movie.

 Star Wars captivated me.
 I would play pretend that included the use of the Force and other Star Wars themes and vehicles.
 I would make Star Wars vehicles out of Legos decades before the first official Star Wars Lego set came out.
 And I would read any novelization of Star Wars I could find.